stratapp-ai/stratapp-ai.github.io/resources.md

 ---
 {:.font-weight-bold}

-# strategy execution resources from thought leaders who inspire us
+# strategy execution resources from inspiring thought leaders

 ##### we've taken a moment to explain how each are relevant to #stratapp